ErnestCopperfield/number-guess/README.md

 If the project gains dependencies, include setup instructions in this README.

 If the project gains tests, include commands for running them.

+## Contributing

+Contributions can be made by improving the code, documentation, or project structure.

+Before making changes, review the existing files and keep the project style consistent.